30 Interesting Facts About Mount Everest

 - by Catherine

-Mount Everest, at a height of 8,848 meters (29,029 feet) is the highest mountain in the world.
+Mount Everest, with an elevation of 8,848 meters (29,029 feet), is the highest mountain in the world.
 Mount Everest shapes like a giant pyramid.
 The towering image has been attracting explorers from all over the world.
 Here we collect 30 facts about Mount Everest that you might be interested in.

 1. Other Names of Mount Everest